Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

 In that, I immediately drafted the below specification:

-The Spark Map Schema
+The Any Map Schema
 ---

-A spark map contains only one logical element: an "entry"
+An "any map" contains only one logical element: an "entry"

     :keyA:valueA:
     :keyB:valueB: